-In 2021, every industry has reason to concern itself with cybersecurity, and that includes private equity.
+Every industry has reason to concern itself with cybersecurity, and that includes private equity.
 Reducing the risk of a data breach means acknowledging that as new technologies are implemented globally, they carry the potential for more types of cyber-attacks than we've ever seen before – and some are more sophisticated than we ever imagined.
-Everything you need to know about safeguarding your financial info below.
+Everything you need to know about safeguarding your financial info is below.

-Cyber Security Threats Specific to Private Equity - Safeguarding Financial Info
+Cyber Security Financial Info Threats Specific to Private Equity

 There are certainly common threats that every industry and organization should plan for just by dint of being in business in the age of the internet.
 Where there's money involved, there are bad actors.
-But where retail giants like Target and Walmart have to focus on point-of-sale (POS) system hacks and credit card skimmers, private equity firms have to center their risk-reduction strategy elsewhere to maintain appropriate safeguards.
+But where retail giants like Target and Walmart have to focus on point-of-sale (POS) system hacks and credit card skimmers, private equity firms have to center their risk-reduction strategy elsewhere when safeguarding financial info.

 Besides contending with data security at a fund level, there are also portfolio company risk points to contend with, as well as the steep fines associated with evolving data privacy laws and regulation all over the globe.
 Deploying the latest technology requires financial institutions to run a risk assessment to see if they are vulnerable to attacks, so naturally knowing what these specific risks are will help fund administrators and portfolio-side leadership proactively protect sensitive data at all levels.